 Purring is also an important form of communication between cats and their newborn kittens, who don’t develop their vision and hearing until they are approximately ten days old.
 The feeling of their mother’s purr becomes a way to affirm safety, signal feeding time and has the evolutionary benefit of being a quiet form of communication around predators.

-Beyond communication, purring may hold a secret power as well.
+According to Leslie A. Lyons, assistant professor at the School of Veterinary Medicine at the University of California, beyond communication, purring may hold a secret power as well.
 Researchers found a low-frequency hum of purring at 25–50 Hertz could stimulate muscles and even promote bone healing.
 Next time you see your cat purring before one of its afternoon naps, it may be in self-repair mode.

 Learn more about your favourite feline.
 Try this at-home activity to find out if your cat is left or right pawed!